apache/incubator-spot/spot-ml/DATA_SAMPLE.md

 # DNS Labeled Data Set

 An IXIA BreakingPoint box was used to simulate both normal and attack (DNS tunnelling) DNS traffic.
-The resulting pcaps were obtained and fields relevant to Spot injested (both original pcaps and injested parquet files are available in Amazon-S3).
-The attacks and the normal activity can be differentiated due to codes that were inserted into the Transaction ID field(upon ingestion the field is: ‘dns_id’) which identifies either the fact that the traffic was normal or identifies the specific dns tunneling activity being used.
-We provide the schema for the injested pcap data as well as the location and specifications of the data within Amazon-S3.
-Information is also provieded for how to interpret the ‘dns_id’ codes.
+The resulting pcaps were obtained and fields relevant to Apache Spot (incubating) were injested.
+The attacks can be differentiated from the normal activity due to codes that were inserted into the Transaction ID field(upon ingestion the field is: ‘dns_id’) which identifies either the fact that the traffic was normal or identifies the specific dns tunneling activity being used.
+We provide the schema for the injested pcap data as well as the location and specifications of both the raw pcaps and ingested data within Amazon-S3.
+Information is also provided for how to interpret the Transaction ID codes.

-## Schema For Ingested Data (same for both data sets)
+## Schema For Ingested Data

-The schema for this DNS data includes one field, 'dns_id', in addition to   addition what is usually used for DNS data in Spot.
+The schema for the ingested DNS data includes one field, 'dns_id', in addition to what is usually used for DNS data in Apache Spot (incubating).
 The schema is as follows:

 | Name         | Type      |